 Hard water also forms deposits that clog plumbing.
-These deposits, called "scale", are composed mainly of calcium carbonate (CaCO3), magnesium hydroxide (Mg(OH)2), and calcium sulfate (CaSO4).
-Calcium and magnesium carbonates tend to be deposited as off-white solids on the surfaces of pipes and the surfaces of heat exchangers.
+These deposits, called "scale", are composed mainly of calcium carbonate ($CaCO_3$), magnesium hydroxide ($Mg(OH)2$), and

 This precipitation (formation of an insoluble solid) is principally caused by thermal decomposition of bi-carbonate ions but also happens to some extent even in the absence of such ions.